 JL: Because I’m jobless!
-No, I worked on his first movie called Steak and infact there is a story about that; first of all it was another actor who was supposed to play that role but there was a problem and I was available.
-It was very last minute and very cool because I really loved that script, as I said I actually read it like five years before when it was previously to be made in South Korea.
+No, I worked on his first movie called Steak and in fact there is a story about that: first of all it was another actor who was supposed to play that role but there was a problem and I was available.
+It was very last minute and very cool because I really loved that script; as I said I actually read it like five years before when it was previously to be made in South Korea.
 I knew the movie was probably his best.
-It is a sum up of all his others, I believe his whole spirit is inside this movie so I really wanted to be part of it, but I had a one-man show and it wasn’t possible.
-Quentin called me and said “the actor doing Bob Marshal cannot be there, we’ve had a problem, can you be here in seven days?”
-So I rearranged my planning and came here, it was fantastic.
+It’s a sum-up of all his others – I believe his whole spirit is inside this movie so I really wanted to be part of it, but I had a one-man show and it wasn’t possible.
+Quentin called me and said, “the actor doing Bob Marshal cannot be there; we’ve had a problem.
+Can you be here in seven days?”
+So I rearranged my planning and came here – it was fantastic.
 It was incredible for me because like ten days before I didn’t know I’d be a part of the movie.

-JL: For me Quentin is building the humour of the third millennium because it is so unusual all the way, he’s making comedy but as I said it’s not the usual coat you have in comedy.
+JL: For me, Quentin is building the humour of the third millennium because it’s so unusual all the way; he’s making comedy but as I said it’s not the usual coat you have in comedy.

-I must watch the other movies as well because I’m curious about the way he works.
+I must watch his other movies as well because I’m curious about the way he works.
 Do we all agree that the cinematography is amazing?

 JL: We agree!
 He does it alone.
 There’s no post-production, there’s nothing.
 Just the camera and the sun.

 GB: It’s my fourth movie with Quentin, but he used a new camera.
 He did two and a half movies with the 5D but I know he can do anything with a camera and the sun.
-He can get the best out of it that nobody else can get.
-Directly in the camera, he doesn’t have to do any kind of change in post-production.
-It’s really one of the crazy things you get from working with Quentin, he gets beautiful cinematography.
+He can get the best out of it – a quality that nobody else can get.
+He doesn’t even have to make any kind of change in post-production.
+It’s really one of the crazy things you get from working with Quentin: he gets beautiful cinematography.

-GB: Once again, it’s very rare to work on the aesthetics and the way you’re going to film the light; the sun isn’t usually the priority, the priority is usually directing the actors and the text, of course there is the cinematography but it’s rare for comedy to prioritise it.
+GB: Once again, it’s very rare to work on the aesthetics and the way you’re going to film the light; the sun isn’t usually the priority, the priority is usually directing the actors and the text.
+Of course there is the cinematography, but it’s rare for a comedy to prioritise it.